derek-knox/Coding-For-Designers/Coding and Concept/Event Loop.md

 *^ The Event Loop Machine ^*

-What essentially happens, is this:
-1. The engine quickly reads our code, optimizes it, and reorganizes it in preperation for faster execution
+During the compilation process, the *engine* quickly reads our code, optimizes it, and reorganizes it in preperation for faster execution.
+After this step, our code is ready for execution.
+During execution time, there are two main goals:
+1. The *engine* tries to clear its *stack*
+2. The *event loop* tries to clear its *event queue*

+Here is the process:
+1. Units of work are read by the *engine*
-2. Execution begins where units of work are added to the *stack* to be executed
+2. The *engine* adds this work to its *stack* to organize its execution
-3. Some units of work can't be completed without *runtime APIs*, so the runtime handles that work for us
-4. This runtime work, once completed, updates the *event queue* to communicate its completion
+2. *Runtime APIs* specialize in certain work and do it for the *engine* instead
+3. The *event queue* is updated when specialized work completes
-5. The *event loop* cycles in an effort to clear the *stack* and the *queue*, but is blocked if the *stack* isn't empty
+4. The *event loop* cycles in an effort to move any queued work to the *engine*'s *stack*
+5. Once the *event queue* is empty *event loop* is freed and it resumes its cycle
-6. Once empty, the *event loop* cycles, and grabs a single item from the *queue*
+6. A single item from the *event queue* (if present) is then added it to the *stack*

 The process is sequential and cyclical.